 Each session students are required to pay tuition fees as established by the Governing Council and set out in the Fees Schedule.
-Tuition fees normally consist of two parts: academic fees (including instruction and library) and incidental/ancillary fees (including Hart House, Health Services, Student Services, Student Affairs, Athletics and student organizations).
+Tuition fees normally consist of two parts: academic fees and incidental/ancillary fees.
 Additional fees may also be assessed to cover such items as instruments, photocopied handouts and laboratory manuals or other laboratory charges.